kburchfiel/cpp_yf2dg/README.md

     ```

-1. Open a terminal; navigate to your root folder; and run `scons platform=linux` (replacing the OS with your own OS as needed).
+1. Open a terminal; navigate to your root folder (i.e. the one that contains your 'godot-cpp', 'src', and 'project' folders); and run `scons platform=linux` (replacing the OS with your own OS as needed).

 1. Navigate to your new /project/bin folder; create a new file named gdexample.gdextension; and then add the following code to it: